 I’ve created many works that are gathering dust on a shelf, but am happy and proud I was driven to complete those projects.
 Some works may be good, some may be less so, but I enjoyed creating each one.
 Rule two: enjoy the process!

 I don’t mean to diminish the artistic process.
-Again, there are lots of reasons to create: enjoyment, ego-gratification, education, and a whole bunch of other nouns that don’t begin with e, but expand your art and your world.
-Produce, protect, publish, promote and profit.
+Again, there are lots of reasons to create: enjoyment, ego-gratification, education, and a whole bunch of other nouns that don’t begin with e.
+The act of creating will always expand your art and your world.
+Just remember to produce, protect, publish, promote and profit.
 Or pick other verbs less alliterative that mean the same thing, but do them!

 Stay motivated: read On Writing: A Memoir of the Craft by Stephen King.

-Be precise: refer to The Elements of Style by Strunk and White–I know, I know, I’m old school.
-Whatever you use as a resource, be precise and consistent in your grammar and formatting.
+Be precise: refer to The Elements of Style by Strunk and White.
+I know, I know, I’m old school.
+Whatever you use as a resource, be precise and consistent with your grammar and formatting.
 Otherwise, you won’t be taken seriously by anyone.

 Persist: Just keep writing. (painting, sculpting, etc.; you supply the creative act)